EU enlargement: The next seven

 But EU leaders granted Serbia candidate status at a Brussels summit in March 2012.

-Then in April 2013 the European Commission recommended opening EU accession negotiations with Serbia, after Belgrade had clinched a landmark deal with Kosovo, allowing for a normalisation of ties.
+Then in June 2013 they decided that EU accession negotiations with Serbia would go ahead, after Belgrade had clinched a landmark deal with Kosovo, allowing for a normalisation of ties.
+The accession talks will begin by January 2014 at the latest, the EU says.

 A Commission report said the leaders of Serbia and Kosovo had shown "political courage and maturity" in tackling difficult issues jointly, as well as a commitment to better relations.